What currency is used in Uzbekistan?

 Exchange offices accept US dollars, Euros, British pounds, Swiss francs, Russian roubles, Japanese yen and Kazakh tenge.

 Exchange offices are located in major hotels and historic city centres, but not at every corner.
-The rates are pretty much the same at all banks and exchange offices, so you won’t encounter a big difference and it doesn’t matter where you exchange your currency.
+The rates are pretty much the same at all banks and exchange offices so that you won’t encounter a big exchange difference, and it doesn’t matter where to exchange your currency.
+You can always check the exchange rate on the website of the Central Bank of Uzbekistan https://cbu.uz/ or rates of one of the most popular banks in Uzbekistan Kapitalbank https://kapitalbank.uz/

 The opening hours of the exchange offices are from 09:00 to 17:00.
 Saturday is a shortened day.
 Sunday is a day off.
 In large hotels in Tashkent, exchange offices are open 24/7 except for technical breaks.